 Although DNA testing is rather accurate, science is not perfect.
 For whatever reason, forensic evidence could cause a wrongful conviction.
 All evidence can experience tampering.
 For example, a lab technician could purposefully taint a sample.
 Or, an innocent mistake in the lab could cause an inaccurate result.

 Because of the room for error, science doesn’t always achieve justice.
 Some individuals could get false rape convictions because of inaccurate science.

 Fighting False Rape Convictions

 Rape convictions come with strict penalties.
-If you find yourself finding a rape charge, then you need to hire experienced legal representation.
+If you find yourself finding a rape charge, then you need to hire a sex offenses attorney.
 Without the help of a lawyer, you could be at the mercy of the legal system.
 This doesn’t always mean justice.
 Instead of being a victim of a false conviction, fight for your freedom.
 A lawyer can help you get a good outcome.